-Sometimes the Court makes an order for the children to not see a parent but this is only done in circumstances where the Court believes that that it is not in the best interests of the children.
-The Court may make an order for children to not see a parent when there are serious concerns about the care of the children when with a parent.
-These serious concerns include:
+The court may make an order for children not to see a parent when there are serious concerns about the care of the children when with that parent.
+These serious concerns may include:

 - When children will be or have been exposed to significant family violence when in the care of a parent;